iankoplowitzdev/mockdraft-ui/README.md

 ## Description

-This project contains the user interfact components for the mock draft simulator project.
+This project contains the user interface components for the mock draft simulator project.
 With this project, you're able to run a mock NFL draft as the general manager of a franchise, and select the player you want from the pool of available players.

 ## Development